Ever Given: Aftermath

 22 days after her release by the Egyptian government, and over four months after her grounding;.
 It became a tourist attraction during that time.
 After unloading about three quarters of the load in Rotterdam, Ever Given departed on 2 August, mooring in Felixstowe Trinity Container Terminal on 3 August to complete unloading, before going out of service prior to inspection at Harwich Anchorage by Leask Marine (Orkney) on behalf of American Bureau of Shipping.

-She departed 6 August, for refueling at Malta Bunkering Area 3, preceded by Scot Munchen, on 15 August.
+It departed 6 August, for refueling at Malta Bunkering Area 3, preceded by Scot Munchen, on 15 August.

 During the morning of 20 August, Ever Given transited through the Suez Canal, within a 22-vessel convoy.